tedpreved/payio-flutter-test-task-main/README.md

 Using clean architecture design pattern
 - Refactor application to your best understanding of the design pattern
-- Fix loading state and fetching data feature - done
+- Fix loading state and fetching data feature
-- Find and fix all other bugs and issues - maybe more
+- Find and fix all other bugs and issues
-- Add more information about characters - done
+- Add more information about characters
-- Optimize scrolling performance - done
+- Optimize scrolling performance
 - Implement pagination

 ## Optional: